czbiohub-sf/MIDAS/docs/overview.rst

 Command-line Usage
 ==================

-MIDAS 2.0 operates through a command-line interface (CLI).
+MIDAS2 operates through a command-line interface (CLI).
 This interface enables reproducible analyses and allows MIDAS to be integrated into workflow management frameworks.